fenago/puppet-course/advanced/md/Lab_5.md

 Puppet can generate different types of reports with the reports option in the `[main]` section of `puppet.conf` on your Puppet master servers.
-There are several built-in report[]{#id325458775 .indexterm} types, listed at
+There are several built-in report types, listed at
 <https://docs.puppetlabs.com/references/latest/report.html>.
 In addition
 to the built-in report types, there are some community-developed reports that are quite useful.
 The Foreman